 True Classics is hosting a blogathon salute to Lucille Ball on the occasion of the centenary of her birth on August 6.
-In Caftan Woman's universe Lucy has a prime spot on the ruling counsel.
+HERE is where you will find the tributes to Lucy.

 A few years ago, Carlton Cards issued a Bob Hope Christmas ornament that featured Bob dressed as Santa with three gifts.
 One was labeled for Dolores, another for Bing and the third for Lucy.
-In my memory it seems Bob Hope was always popping up on one of Lucy's programs and she was was always popping up on one of his.
+In my memory, it seems Bob Hope was always popping up on one of Lucy's programs and she was always popping up on one of his.
 They always seemed as delighted with each other as the audience was to see them.
-While their output as a big screen team doesn't rival that of Loy & Powell or Rogers & Astaire, Ball & Hope made four movies together from 1949 - 1963.
+While their output as a big screen team doesn't rival that of Loy and Powell or Rogers and Astaire, Ball and Hope made four movies together from 1949 - 1963.

 Lucy and Bob's first movie was 1949s Sorrowful Jones, a remake of the Shirley Temple vehicle Little Miss Marker based on Damon Runyon's Markie in which an orphan girl is left with a bookie as collateral and changes everyone's life.
 I'm a sucker for a Runyon story and while the earlier version has a raw originality, this version has an adorable Mary Jane Saunders and Lucy and Bob working their magic.

-In her posthumously published autobiography Love, Lucy, she wrote:
+In her posthumously published autobiography Love, Lucy, Lucy wrote:

 This year was the beginning of my great association with Bob Hope.
 Going to Bob's set every day was like going to a party.
 I couldn't wait to get there.
 And I loved working with him.

 Bob is predictable and never moody.
 He's fun, sweet, kind, good; a gentleman and a trouper.
 I can bounce vitriolic remarks off his big chest and they come out funny, not like acid.
 Because he's such a strong male figure, he makes me appear more feminine.